geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Yeah.
 I mean, you can't assume that you have a perfect search algorithm.
 Yeah, but we .
-I think it's more.
+Chneyu: I think it's more.
 So we had been doing this for a while.

 ##### **Chenyu** [[00:43:50](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2630)]
 If you can show that it's not off by too much and it indeed reduced the search space, I think that's more preferred.
 Yeah, I mean...
 It's not like we're on the line of, like, we have a frontier of search thing that we want to maintain.
 As long as the memo looks fine, the batch size one transformer looks fine, like...

+##### **Geohot** [[00:44:20](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2660)]
 Yeah, yeah, yeah.

-##### **Geohot** [[00:44:20](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2660)]
 That's what I mean by a test suite, right?
 Like, we should just make sure that we're doing fine on...
 On all of those.